 - When people unsubscribe, don’t ever email them again.
-We also require this and to this end your unsubscribers are processed and suppressed automatically for you.
-For more on supressions and unsubscribe requests, read Suppressing email addresses and Using the 'Unsubscribe requests' report
+We also require this and to this end, your unsubscribers are processed and suppressed automatically for you.
+For more on suppressions and unsubscribe requests, read Suppressing email addresses and Using the 'Unsubscribe requests' report

 - Don’t buy or sell email lists.
-Generally speaking, only use the email list you have generated for yourself.
+Generally speaking, only use the email list you've generated for yourself.

 CAN-SPAM validation within EasyEditor

-It reminds you to select and enter your $SENDERADDRESS$ marker from the Data fields menu, which can be found along the EasyEditor ribbon.
+It reminds you to select and enter your $SENDERADDRESS$ marker from the Data fields menu, which can be found along the EasyEditor toolbar.

-It becomes active when you’ve selected a text element within your campaign.
-Clicking on Data fields then produces a panel of options on the right-hand side, from which Sender address can be selected under the 'Account data fields' section:
+The toolbar becomes active when you’ve selected a text element within your campaign.
+Clicking on Data fields then produces a panel of options that slides in from the right-hand side, and Sender address can be selected from under the 'Account data fields' section.

 Clicking on this will insert the $SENDERADDRESS$ marker into the selected text element.
 When your campaign is sent, this marker will be replaced with your existing customer service address, as stored within the 'Account settings' tab on your 'Account' page (which is accessed by mousing over the person-and-cog icon in the top right corner of the application and then clicking on